-We have taken affordability concerns into account by making the price transition a gradual one.
 Untreated water usage prices for EW Pipeline customers would still be below the untreated water usage price for other customers at the end of the 2022 determination period.
-Bills for typical EW Pipeline customers would increase by around 3.3% a year on average (without inflation) over the 2022 determination period (see section 10.4 for discussion on customer impacts).
+Bills for typical EW Pipeline customers would increase by around 3.3% a year on average (before inflation) over the 2022 determination period (see section 10.4 for discussion on customer impacts).

-Our draft prices aim to reflect the costs Essential Water incurs in supplying customers with untreated water.
+Our prices aim to reflect the costs Essential Water incurs in supplying customers with untreated water.
 The cost that some EW Pipeline customers may incur to treat the water from their pipelines is specific to them and we do not factor it into prices.
 The single untreated water usage price which EW Pipeline customers are moving towards is less than the treated water usage price.
 As explained above, it is within a reasonable range of our most recent estimate of Essential Water's supply costs (i.e. the SRMC of untreated water).